 She signed up for a 100-mile mountain bike ride in Idaho and was hooked.
 In her first solo race, a 24-hour race in Spokane, Washington, she took first place overall, beating all the men and women solo competitors.
 Her second solo race happened to be the 24-Hour Mountain Bike National Championships, held in Wisconsin, and she won there, too.

 In 2009, Rebecca made her first appearance at the Leadville Trail 100, a legendary mountain bike race in the high country of Colorado.
-She had to walk the more technical portions of the trail and yet she still won, sharing the podium with men’s winner Lance Armstrong.
+She had to walk the more technical portions of the trail and yet she still won.
 She returned to Leadville, defending her title four years in a row, from 2009 to 2012, and setting a new course record along the way.

 “The first year nobody knew who I was, so I could go in under the radar,” Rebecca says.
 “The pressure just escalated every year.
 That event highlighted and launched my cycling notoriety.”

 Rebecca went on to win three 24-hour solo mountain bike World Championships, the Masters XC and National XC single-speed mountain biking championship titles, and Idaho’s Short Track state championship and a state Cyclocross title.

 She won a Master’s Cross Country Skiing World Championship (because, as she says modestly, the race happened to be held close to her home in Idaho, and Nordic skiing makes up much of her wintertime training).
 She has taken the top prize at the Raid Gauloises’ Adventure Racing World Championships and she’s been profiled by the likes of Sports Illustrated, Outside, and Adventure Sports magazine.